tkoop/6000YearCalendar/README.md

 - Be simple and intuitive to use, with as little math as possible (so I won't be explaining here how to use it)
 - Try to look good

+Change History:
+- Nov 6, 2021: Fixed a bug and added a spreadsheet to test these calculations

 ![6000 Year Calendar](calendar_small.jpg)

 ## License